It took me some time to find out what was the problem, which I did, so not really a question, but for future advice I put it here.

 I read post with same issue https://community.victronenergy.com/questions/65651/does-the-soc-assistant-condition-on-the-programmab.html , and tried to use same recommendation , that seemed worked in that case, so I selected "enable battery monitor", because the post says that doing so, SOC will be coming from external meter (in that case BMV) and not from internal SOC calculation, as all internal data will be replaced by the data coming from external control.

 Well, I tried to replicate the solution indicated in post and it simply doesn´t work.
 The only difference I see is that in post SOC was coming from BMV, and inmy case SOC is coming from BMS.
 But cannot figure out why this could be the difference for my Assistant fails to take true SOC.

 Any help to understand how to use SOC coming from BMS in a Multi II assistant ?

 Note: Assistant and connections work fine and activate Relay when using other conditions.
 The problem is where SOC is coming from.

-1 Person is following this topic.
+2 People are following this topic.